rohangaikwad99/personal-ai-assistant-project/README.md

-Here’s a description of your personal AI assistant project in Java:
+Here’s a description of our personal AI assistant project in python:

 ---